-To update ATLAS.ti manually, go to ATLAS.ti > Check for Updates in the main menu.
+To update ATLAS.ti manually, go to File > Options > ATLAS.ti > Check for Updates.

-USEFUL RESOURCES 530
+USEFUL RESOURCES 588

 Useful Resources

 The ATLAS.ti Welcome Screen contains links to manuals, sample projects and video tutorials.
 The News sections informs you about current developments, updates that are released, interesting papers we have come across, use cases, and our newsletter.